FahadKHAN-4/FahadKHAN-4/README.md

 ---
 ### :man_technologist: About Me :
-🎓 I am a software engineer with some security analyst and machine learning skills.
+- 🎓 I am a software engineer with some security analyst and machine learning skills.

-⛵ Programming enthusiat.
+- ⛵ Programming enthusiat.

+- ⚡ In my free time, I go for hike, read about new startups and technologies or read financial articles.

 ---
 ### 📫: Connect with me :